TommySoucy/H3MP/README.md

 - **_Item interpolate_**: This will toggle item interpolation.
 Item interpolation is the smoothing of item movement to prevent everything from looking "jagged".
 Turning it off will ensure that items are positionned/rotated exactly as you receive the data from another client.
 Due to latency, this will make item movement look extremely low FPS.

 - **_TNH Revive_**: Will revive you if you are in MP TNH.
 This is so you can rejoin an ongoing game without having to restart it.
 Also useful if wanting to use a TNH map similarly to a sandbox map but dying respawns you in the wrong place.
-This will respawn ou at your spawn supply point and get rid of you dead and spectating status.
+This will respawn you at your spawn supply point and get rid of your dead and spectating status.

 - **_Current color_**: Lets you go through certain colors of player model.
 This color will be visible to other players.
 Available colors: White, Red, Green, Blue, Black, Desert, and Forest.
 Note that Desert and Forest are not camo they're just Beige and Dark green. **Only available while connected!**